ElectricMaxxx/symfony-workshop-webweek/apps/cms-features/step-by-step.md

 # Once upon a time ...

-* `composer create-project "symfony/skeleton:^3.4" cms-features` (nutzen hier 3.4, da CMF noch nicht vollständig kompatibel ist mit SF4)
+* `composer create-project "symfony/skeleton:^3.4" cms-features` (use 3.4, cause stable cmf is not completely compatible with SF4)
 * `cd cms-features`
 * `composer req twig`